Sree Poornathrayeesa Temple

-Sree Poornathrayesa temple (in Malayalam: ശ്രീ പൂര്ണ്ണത്രയീശ ക്ഷേത്രം) is a Hindu temple situated in Thrippunithura, Kochi, the capital of the former Kingdom of Cochin, Kerala, India.
-The temple is considered among the greatest temples in Kerala and was the first among eight royal temples of the erstwhile Kingdom of Cochin.
-The presiding deity is Vishnu as Santhanagopala Murthy or Poornathrayeesa.
-He was the national deity of Cochin and protector guardian of Tripunithura.
-Poornathrayeesa is known for his love of elephants.
-Hence more than 40 elephants participate in his Vrishchikotsavam.
+Sree Poornathrayeesa Temple (ശ്രീ പൂര്ണ്ണത്രയീശ ക്ഷേത്രം) is a Hindu temple in Thrippunithura, Kochi, Kerala, India.
+It is dedicated to Vishnu in his form as Santhanagopala Murthy, or Poornathrayeesa, believed to bless devotees — particularly childless couples — with children.
+The temple served as the national deity of the Kingdom of Cochin and was the foremost of the kingdom's eight royal temples, with Thrippunithura as the kingdom's former capital.
+It is considered one of the most important temples in Kerala and follows traditional Kerala temple architecture; the present concrete structure replaced the original wooden sanctum after a fire in 1920.
+The temple's largest festival is the eight-day Vrischikotsavam, held in the Malayalam month of Vrischikam (November–December) and known for its elephant processions.

+The temple is closely associated with elephants: an academic study of the festival records more than 40 elephants taking part in the Vrischikotsavam overall, with around 15 typically present in any single day's procession.
+In December 2024, the Kerala High Court issued a contempt notice to a Cochin Devaswom Board officer after finding that the festival had breached court-mandated elephant-safety guidelines, with 15 elephants gathered in a confined space in violation of a required three-metre gap between animals.

 The temple is famous for its yearly utsavams or festivals.
-The main one is the Vrishchikoltsawam, which is conducted annually in the month of Vrishchikam (November–December), kicking off the Ulsava season in Kerala.
+The main one is the Vrischikotsavam, which is conducted annually in the month of Vrishchikam (November–December), kicking off the Utsava season in Kerala.
 It is an eight-day-long festival known for its grandeur of festivities and cultural programmes like Melam (percussion), Kathakali, and music concerts.

-It is believed that childless couples will be blessed with children on praying Poornathrayesan.
+It is believed that childless couples will be blessed with children on praying to Poornathrayeesan.
 Traditionally, Thrikketta Purappadu day (fourth day of Vrishchikotsavam) sees Poornathrayeesa in opulent majesty, ensconced in a jewel-studded golden accoutrements atop a stately tusker surrounded by 14 elephants while devotees make their offerings in golden pots specially taken out from the temple’s kallara (treasure vault) for the occasion.